Lawd-STAR/DetStream-Vision-Agents/README.md

 - Short running tasks should check if the connection is closed before doing work
 - Long running tasks are should be cancelled when calling agent.close()

+### Video Frames & Tracks

+- Track.recv errors will fail silently.
+The API is to return a frame.
+Never return None. and wait till the next frame is available
+- When using frame.to_ndarray(format="rgb24") specify the format.
+Typically you want rgb24 when connecting/sending to Yolo etc

 ## Awesome Video AI

 A list of people & projects to follow for video AI